tolgaatam/ColabTurtle/README.md

 `position() | pos()` -> Returns the current x,y coordinates of the turtle as a tuple.
 `heading() | getheading()` -> Returns the direction that the turtle is looking at right now, in degrees.

+&NewLine;
 ```
 goto(x,y) | setpos(x,y) | setposition(x,y)`
 goto((x,y)) | setpos(x,y) | setposition(x,y)`
 ```
--> Moves the turtle to the point defined by x,y.
+Moves the turtle to the point defined by x,y.
 The coordinates can be given separately, or in a single tuple.

 `showturtle() | st()` -> Makes the turtle visible.
 `hideturtle() | ht()` -> Makes the turtle invisible.
 `isvisible()` -> Returns whether turtle is currently visible as boolean.

+&NewLine;
 ```
 bgcolor()
 bgcolor(color)
 bgcolor(r,g,b)
 ```
--> If no parameter given, returns the current background color as string.
+If no parameter given, returns the current background color as string.
 Else, changes the background color of the drawing area.
 The color can be given as three separate color parameters as in the RGB color encoding: red,green,blue.
 The color can be given as a single string as well.
 Three different formats are accepted for this string:
 - HTML standard color names: 140 color names defined as standard ( https://www.w3schools.com/colors/colors_names.asp ) .
 Examples: `"red"`, `"black"`, `"magenta"`, `"cyan"` etc.
 - Hex string with 3 or 6 digits, like `"#fff"`, `"FFF"`, `"#dfdfdf"`, `"#DFDFDF"`
 - RGB string, like `"rgb(10 20 30)"`, `"rgb(10, 20, 30)"`

+&NewLine;
 ```
 color() | pencolor()
 color(color) | pencolor(color)
 bgcolor(r,g,b) | pencolor(r,g,b)
 ```
--> The same as `bgcolor` but works with the turtle's pen's color.
+The same as `bgcolor` but works with the turtle's pen's color.

 `width(w) | pensize(w)` -> Changes the width of the pen.
 If the parameter is omitted, returns the current pen width.

+&NewLine;
 ```
 distance(x,y)
 distance((x,y))